Trump files $15 billion defamation lawsuit against The New York Times

-NEW YORK: US President Donald Trump filed a $15 billion defamation lawsuit against The New York Times and four of its journalists on Monday, according to court documents.
+NEW YORK: US President Donald Trump has filed a $15 billion defamation lawsuit against The New York Times and four of its journalists.

-The lawsuit filed in US District Court in Florida names several articles and one book written by two of the publication's journalists and published in the lead up to the 2024 election, saying they are “part of a decades-long pattern by the New York Times of intentional and malicious defamation against President Trump.”
+The lawsuit, filed Monday in U.S. District Court in Florida, names several articles and one book written by two of the publication's journalists and published in the leadup to the 2024 election, saying they are “part of a decades-long pattern by The New York Times of intentional and malicious defamation against President Trump.”

 “Defendants published such statements negligently, with knowledge of the falsity of the statements, and/or with reckless disregard of their truth or falsity," the lawsuit says.